Real Estate · Rental Properties

 Ongoing service

-• Policy updates for new property acquisitionswhen a purchase closes, notify the carrier.
+• Policy updates for new property acquisitionswhen a purchase closes, notify the insurer.
 Adding a new location to an existing commercial policy or placing a new one both require timely action.
 Automatic coverage for newly acquired properties under an existing policy is typically limited and time-bound.
 BLIS handles mid-term additions and issues updated schedules.

 • Renewal strategy when loss runs show prior claimsprior losses require preparation, not concealment.
 Organizing the loss run narrative before renewal — completed repairs, updated systems, current building condition — lets BLIS present the account with context.
-A raw loss history without explanation reads less favorably to underwriters.
+A raw loss history without explanation reads less favorably to insurers.

 • Coverage review for renovation periodswhen a significant renovation is planned, review how the current policy handles the construction period before the work starts.
 A vacancy endorsement, a Builder's Risk policy, or some combination may be the right approach.